gdgriga/GDGMaps/README.md

 ## Configuring the Dependencies
 Now let's add the necessary dependencies and configure the project.
-Start by adding a compile-time dependency on Google Play Services
+Start by adding a compile-time dependency on Google Play Services inside *app/build.gradle*
 ```groovy
 compile 'com.google.android.gms:play-services:7.3.0'
 ```